-- These are the two Playback Direction icons. - 1.
-First access the Playback Speed control. - 2.
-Click one of the Playback Direction icons to (from left to right) play the recorded video in reverse, or play the recorded video in forward motion.
+- 1. First click the Playback Speed icon to access the playback speed and direction controls. - 2.
+Then click one of the Playback Direction icons to (from left to right) play the recorded video in reverse, or play the recorded video in forward motion.